ray1729/thinkstats/doc/03-ExploringData.md

 It's a bit annoying that we have to use `as->` when we add `transform-col` to the mix, as this function takes the dataset as its first argument.
-Let's add the following to our `thinkstats.incatner`
+Let's add the following to our `thinkstats.incantner`
 namespace:

     (defn $transform